muccc/gr-iridium/README.md

 ### Configuration File
 Configuration files need to have a `.conf` file extension.
-The configuration file should contain one section and start with a corresponding `[section-name]` line.
+The configuration file must contain exactly one source section and start with a corresponding `[section-name]` line.

 ### `osmosdr-source` Section
-If this section is present an OsmoSDR source is instantiated.
+If the `[osmosdr-source]` section is present an OsmoSDR source is instantiated.

 The following options are available in this section: